usman-naveed/Bert-As-a-Language-Model/README.md

-..*Added readData.py for data ingestion in accordance with project requirements ..*The model now also provides a total perplexity score of a document, as well as indivdual sentences.
+1. Added readData.py for data ingestion in accordance with project requirements
+2. The model now also provides a total perplexity score of a document, as well as indivdual sentences.